syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month view header customization in schedule xamarin forms](monthview_images/xamarin.forms-schedule-viewheader-appaearance.png)

 >**NOTE**
 FontAttributes and FontFamily are native to the platform.
-Custom font and the font which are not available in the specified platform will not be applied.
+Custom font and the font that are not available in the specified platform will not be applied.

 ### ViewHeader Date Format
 You can customize the date and day format of `SfSchedule` ViewHeader by using [DateFormat](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthLabelSettings~DateFormat.html) and [DayFormat](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthLabelSettings~DayFormat.html) properties of [MonthLabelSettings](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~MonthLabelSettings.html).